nmsalvatore/github-activity/README.md

 ## Usage

 Run the application by calling `./github-activity` from the project directory.
-The application accepts a GitHub username as its sole argument and will log the user's recently GitHub activity.
+The application accepts a GitHub username as its sole argument and will log the user's recent GitHub activity.

 ### Example